siberianfox/g2wiki/Configuring-0.99-3D-Printing-Extensions.md

 	[{_pid1:{d:...}}](#_pid1p-i-d-pid-values) | Raw D Value | read-only

 ### {_pid1:{p:..., i:..., d:...}} Raw PID Values
 These are Read-Only values from the live PID.
-THer are not scaled to temperature
+They are not scaled to temperature

 # Auto Bed Leveling Parameters
-There are 3 PID groups.
-The examples below show PID group 1 - `{_pid1:n}`

 ## Summary